 So today, I’ll try to answer that question plus how we offset our family’s carbon footprint.
 Because as the climate crisis evolves, it’s becoming clear to parents that this is a problem that will impact our kids.
 And often, our kids understand more than we think they do about climate change and the impact it will have on them.
 Many have heard about climate activist Greta Thunberg, and they want to know what the grown-ups are doing about it.

 The problem we often face as parents is that it’s not cheap or easy to reduce our family's carbon footprint.
 It can be expensive to buy an electric car (but you can read about the advantages of electric cars here.)
 It can be hard to get everyone in the house to use less energy at home (but OhmConnect has an awesome service that I use every week).
-With a carbon offsetting service like Wren* you can reduce your impact without major lifestyle changes that might be expensive or simply not realistic for your family just yet.

 What is a carbon footprint?